 An envelope addressed to each tenant with 2 stamps.

-One envelope for process server with 4 stamps, not needed if service is to be accomplished by the Sheriff’s Office, documents will be returned to you & you will need to deliver to the Sheriff's Dept for service.
+One envelope for process server (List of approved servers) with 4 stamps, not needed if service is to be accomplished by the Sheriff’s Office, documents will be returned to you & you will need to deliver to the Sheriff's Dept for service.
 (Sheriff’s Office requires pre-payment).

 The two types of cases explained above are the most common type of landlord/tenant case filed, but there are other cases that may be filed for evictions as well.
 To read more about these situations, please visit the landlord tenant self help section on the state court website by clicking here.